Awareness days and holidays can offer community managers and social media managers a useful framework for campaign and content planning.

 27 January - National Fun at Work Day (Global)

 Authors Mario Tamayo and Bob Nelson say that in Fortune’s 100 Best Places to Work list, 81% of employees at companies ranked as “great” described their office environments as fun.
 Since we spend so much of our time at work, this might be a good opportunity to bring teams together over an activity, light-hearted charity event or event.
 It’s good for your team and good for your organisation.

 30 January– 5 February - National Storytelling Week (UK Only)

 Primarily an initiative to get children and young people enthused by the power of stories.
 However, it’s a great catalyst for sharing stories in your community, or sharing stories about your community with wider audiences.
 Check out our guide to using story and journalism to support your community.

 February – National LGBT+ History Month (UK only)

 National LGBT+ History Month occurs every February in the UK, and it exists to promote equality and inclusion.
 It's an opportunity to increase the visibility of lesbian, gay, bisexual and transgender people, and their lives, history and experiences.
 The initiative aims to advance education on matters affecting the LGBT+ community, and to help make institutions and workplaces safer for all.

-2022 marks the 15th annual National Apprenticeship week in the UK, set up to highlight the exceptional work of employees and apprentices.
+National Apprenticeship Week in the UK was set up to highlight the exceptional work of employees and apprentices.
 It’s an opportunity to highlight the positive impact of apprenticeship schemes for apprentices, employers and the wider economy.